Tampere Central Station: Connecting services

 Many lines on the Tampere public transport travel past the railway station either via Hämeenkatu and Itsenäisyydenkatu or via Rautatienkatu.
 The stops are located at the intersection between Rautatienkatu and Hämeenkatu.

 The Rautatieasema tram stop is located near the railway station, used by Tampere light rail lines 1 and 3.

 The station building has direct connections to the underground Noutoparkki and P-Hämppi parking garages, of which the first one is aimed for traffic to the railway station with free parking for half an hour.
 P-Hämppi and the parking garage P-Asema located near the station are intended for long-term parking.
 The Asema-aukio square on the Rautatienkatu side holds a taxi station, parking for buses and a small number of parking spaces.

 Parking spaces for bicycles are available at the level of platform 1 and at a site with camera surveillance at the ground floor of P-Asema.
-The stations is accessible on foot from the Asema-aukio square and from the Itsenäisyydenkatu and Ratapihankatu streets.
+The station is accessible on foot from the Asema-aukio square and from the Itsenäisyydenkatu and Ratapihankatu streets.